 Add all the ingredients to a mixing glass and fill with ice.
 Stir until chilled.

-Strain the drink into a chilled stemware glass, like a coupe or Nick & Nora.
+Strain the drink into a chilled cocktail or rocks glass.

 Garnish with an orange wheel and serve.